How to enter

 - What the future holds for it

 This information is what we'll present, word for word, in our Project Gallery.
+It is also what judges will see when discussing your entry.
 So treat it as seriously as you would a university assignment.
 As with any essay, you should make a plan, get feedback from others, and proofread it before submitting.

 You must submit the entry in English.
 If you wish, you can also submit a copy in one of several other languages.